shiznit0587/AdventOfCode2020/README.md

 ### Day 8

 - This time, I'm actually sticking with records as my state storage instead of using tuples.
 It's easier to read, and doesn't require re-passing every unchanged part.
 - Modifying a single value in an immutable array seems harder than it should be.
-The answers on this [SO question](https://stackoverflow.com/questions/29966294/how-to-edit-an-item-in-a-mutable-list-in-f-and-allow-the-other-items-in-the-lis) showcase that well, and also led me to learn about [ref cells](https://stackoverflow.com/questions/3221200/f-let-mutable-vs-ref), which may allow me to solve future problems more imeratively.
+The answers on this [SO question](https://stackoverflow.com/questions/29966294/how-to-edit-an-item-in-a-mutable-list-in-f-and-allow-the-other-items-in-the-lis) showcase that well, and also led me to learn about [ref cells](https://stackoverflow.com/questions/3221200/f-let-mutable-vs-ref), which may allow me to solve future problems more imperatively.
 - Part 1 runs really fast, only 13ms!
 I think it's because everything is on the stack and `runProgram` is tail-recursive.
+- When working on Part 2, I realized that arrays are actually mutable.
+I used that to write a sequence generator of program variants that always returns the same instruction list, but modified.
+- I figured out how to have a match case do nothing, with `()`.
+It saved me from an extra `|> Seq.choose(id)` and additional boxing/unboxing.
+- I know that part 2 is iterating the sequence generator lazily, but it still runs slow.
+I wonder if my use of array mutability is causing performance issues.

 ### Day 7